Still confused about Microsoft Office 365 ProPlus and how it works?

 “Microsoft will use your customer data only to provide the services we have agreed upon, and for purposes that are compatible with providing those services.
 We do not share your data with our advertiser-supported services, nor do we mine it for marketing or advertising.
 If you leave the service, we take the necessary steps to ensure the continued ownership of your data.”

-“Note that no matter where customer data is stored, Microsoft does not control or limit the locations from which customers or their end users may access their data.”
+“Note: No matter where customer data is stored, Microsoft does not control or limit the locations from which customers or their end users may access their data.”

 At the end of the day, your business controls and own any data you store and share (which is encrypted both at rest and in transit) using Office 365.
 Microsoft do not have access to it and don’t use it for anything outside of processing and storage to help you run your business.

-Office 365: Key takeaways and next steps
+Office 365 ProPlus misconceptions: Key takeaways and next steps

-Many businesses are making the move to Office 365 ProPlus and leveraging its cloud-based benefits to the fullest.
+In 2019, many businesses are making the move to Office 365 ProPlus and leveraging its cloud-based benefits to the fullest.

 It’s important to keep on top of the facts and educate your organisation on the capabilities and benefits of Office 365 to ensure it is properly and fairly assessed - and understood - when driving your digital transformation initiatives.
+Learn the differences between Office 365 ProPlus vs. Office 2019 in our detailed comparison guide.